-Chen et al. (2022) compare the safety and efficacy of the levonorgestrel-releasing intrauterine system (LNG-IUS) with other medical treatments for women with heavy menstrual bleeding.
+Chen et al. (2022) compares the safety and efficacy of the LNG-IUS with other medical treatments for women with HMB.
 A search was conducted using Cochrane Central Register of Controlled Trials (CENTRAL), PubMed, Embase, and Wanfang databases.
 A total of thirteen RCTs were retrieved for the systematic review and twelve were included for meta-analyses.
-A total of 1,677 individuals were included with the average age ranging from 28 to almost 42 years of age and all diagnosed with heavy menstrual bleeding.
+A total of 1,677 individuals were included with the average age ranging from 28 to almost 42 years of age and all diagnosed with HMB.
 Included RCTs compared LNG-IUS against medical treatments.
 The LNG-IUS used was a continuous release system of intrauterine progesterone and comprised of 52 mg of levonorgestrel, which was released at a rate of approximately 20 μg/day during the first year.
 The medical treatments included oral hormonal drugs and tranexamic acid.
-Primary outcome assessed was clinical response to treatment and secondary outcomes included menstrual blood loss, quality of life, adverse events and patient satisfaction.
+The primary outcome assessed was clinical response to treatment and secondary outcomes included menstrual blood loss, QOL, adverse events, and patient satisfaction.
 The Cochrane Risk of Bias Tool was used for assessment for the risk of bias for the included RCTs.
 The authors found that the number of clinical responders was greater in the LNG-IUS group than that of the medical treatment groups.
 It was concluded the evidence was superior for LNG-IUS in the short- and medium-term clinical responses, blood loss control, compliance, and satisfaction when compared to that of medical treatments.
 Limitations included lack of long-term data, high risk of performance bias due to the blinding of participants and personnel, and self-reported data.

 Evidence from a Cochrane Systematic Database Review by Bofill Rodriguez et al. (2022) suggests LNG-IUS is the best first-line action for reducing menstrual blood loss.
-The authors synthesized the results of studies that focused on different treatments for heavy menstrual bleeding.
+The authors synthesized the results of studies that focused on different treatments for HMB.
 Treatments were categorized based on patient characteristics, including the desire for future pregnancy, failure of previous treatment or having been referred for surgery.
 The data analyzed included 9,950 participants from 85 studies.
-The medical treatments included NSAIDs, antifibrinolytics, combined oral contraceptives, combined vaginal ring, long-cycle and luteal oral progestogens, the LNG-IUS, ethamsylate and danazol and were compared to a sham treatment.
+The medical treatments included nonsteroidal anti-inflammatory drugs (NSAIDs), antifibrinolytics, combined oral contraceptives, combined vaginal ring, long-cycle and luteal oral progestogens, the LNG-IUS, ethamsylate and danazol and were compared to a sham treatment.
 Surgical interventions included open, minimally invasive and unspecified routes for hysterectomy, resectoscopic endometrial ablation, non-resectoscopic endometrial ablation and unspecified endometrial ablation.
 In non-surgical candidates, LNG-IUS was the most effective first-line treatment to reduce menstrual blood loss.
-For surgical candidates, hysterectomy was the most effective treatment for reducing menstrual blood loss and to avoid further surgery for heavy menstrual bleeding.
-Future research should assess the efficacy and safety of progestogen-only contraceptives and compare it to different combined hormonal contraceptives for treatment of heavy menstrual bleeding in addition to assessment of patient's quality of life.
+For surgical candidates, hysterectomy was the most effective treatment for reducing menstrual blood loss and to avoid further surgery for HMB.
+Future research should assess the efficacy and safety of progestogen-only contraceptives and compare it to different combined hormonal contraceptives for treatment of HMB in addition to assessment of QOL.

-A 2020 Cochrane Systematic Database Review by Bofill Rodriguez, Lethaby, and Jordan found that the levonorgestrel-releasing intrauterine system (LNG-IUS) had a greater reduction in menstrual blood loss for women with HMB when compared to other medical treatments or placebos; the authors' conclusion was LNG-IUS appears to be more effective than oral medical therapies and results in better (QOL) and higher satisfaction.
+A 2020 Cochrane Systematic Database Review by Bofill et al. found that the LNG-IUS had a greater reduction in menstrual blood loss for women with HMB when compared to other medical treatments or placebos; the authors' conclusion was LNG-IUS appears to be more effective than oral medical therapies and results in better QOL and higher satisfaction.
 The analysis included 25 RCTs which included a total of 2,511 women; most studies did not provide long-term data beyond 2 years.
-Limitations included the small number of participants in the differing trials and a high risk of bias for blinding.
+Limitations included the small number of participants in the differing trials and a high-risk of bias for blinding.